symfony/symfony-docs/cookbook/security/entity_provider.rst

     }

 To make things shorter, some of the getter and setter methods aren't shown.
-But you can :ref:`generate <book-doctrine-generating-getters-and>` these by running:
+But you can :ref:`generate <book-doctrine-generating-getters-and-setters>` these by running:

 .. code-block:: bash